dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 Service account tokens enable you to securely authenticate with the dbt Cloud API by assigning each token a narrow set of permissions that more precisely manages access to the API.
 While similar to [User API tokens](user-tokens), service account tokens belong to an account rather than a user.

 You can use service account tokens for system-level integrations that do not run on behalf of any one user.
-Assign any role available in dbt Cloud to your service account token.
-For more information about roles, see "[Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions)".
+Assign any permissions set available in dbt Cloud to your service account token.
+For more information about permissions sets, see "[Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions)".

 ## Generating service account tokens